-- TSIG signatures when sending DNS Updates
+TSIG signatures when sending DNS updates.

-calculating DHCID records when sending DNS Updates.
+calculating DHCID records when sending DNS updates.

 random number generation (but not for usage requiring a crypto grade generator).

 23.2.7.
-TSIG signatures¶
+TSIG Signatures

-Kea supports the following algorithms when signing DNS Updates with TSIG signatures:
+Kea supports the following algorithms when signing DNS updates with TSIG signatures:

 Kea uses SHA256 to calculate DHCID records.
 This is irrelevant from the cryptography perspective, as the DHCID record is only used to generate unique identifiers for two devices that may have been assigned the same IP address at different times.

 23.2.8.
-Raw socket support¶
+Raw Socket Support

 However, this is not necessary if all the traffic is coming via relays, which is often the case in

 When using raw sockets, Kea is able to receive raw layer 2 packets, bypassing most firewalls (including iptables).
-This effectively means that when raw sockets are used, the iptables can’t be used to block DHCP traffic.
+This effectively means that when raw sockets are used, the iptables cannot be used to block DHCP traffic.
 This is a design choice of the Linux kernel.

 If raw sockets are not required, disabling this access can improve security.

 23.2.9.
 Remote Administrative Access

 23.2.10.
-Authentication for Kea's REST API¶
+Authentication for Kea's RESTful API

-Kea 1.9.0 added support for basic HTTP authentication RFC 7617
+Kea 1.9.0 added support for basic HTTP authentication (RFC 7617),

 to control access for incoming REST commands over HTTP.
 The credentials (username, password) are

 stored in a local Kea configuration file on disk.
-The username is logged with the API command so it
+The username is logged with the API command, so it

 is possible to determine which authenticated user performed each command.
 The access control details